Coxeter interchange graphs: Results

-In \cite{Zas91} (see below Corollary 4.2) the author alludes to a classification of the score sequences on general signed graphs on $\cS\subset\cK_\Phi$, however, to the best of our knowledge, no such details have appeared.
+\item In \cite{Zas91} (see after Corollary 4.2 therein) Zaslavsky alludes to a characterization of the score sequences on general signed graphs $\cS$, however, to the best of our knowledge, no such details have appeared. \cref{T_MainLan} gives such a characterization in the case that $\cS=\cK_\Phi$ is complete.